 by Mats Melin and Jennifer Schoonover

-This book will be published through Routledge Publishers in early 2021.
+This book will be published through Routledge Publishers in late 2020 or early 2021.

 Glen Orchy, Argyllshire, 1786

 “They were dancing a country-dance when we entered.
 The company consisted of about fourteen couple, who all danced the true Glen Orgue kick.
 I have observed that every district of the Highlands has some peculiar cut; and they all shuffle in such a manner as to make the noise of their feet keep exact time.”—description by Colonel Thomas Thornton, 1804